Minatitlán massacre

 On the night of 19 April 2019 in the city of Minatitlán, Veracruz, Mexico, 14 people were killed, including a one-year-old baby, while they were celebrating a birthday party for a 52-year-old woman, when the assailants asked for "La Becky", the manager of a gay bar in Minatitlán and they started shooting.

-The Secretary of Security and Civilian Protection, Hugo Gutiérrez, assured that they had identified some of the participants in the attack, who began to be sought.
+The state Secretary of Public Security, Hugo Gutiérrez, said that some of the participants in the attack had been identified and a search was under way.
 Investigators believe the shootout was a result of a turf war between the Jalisco New Generation Cartel (CJNG) and Los Zetas, two major criminal groups that operate in Veracruz.
 La Becky was paying protection to Los Zetas.

 Events

 At 9 pm, three men broke into a woman's 52-year birthday celebration in Minatitlán.
 Asking for "La Becky", they began shooting people at the party, among them a one-year-old infant.
 The sister of the woman whose birthday was celebrated said, "It was my sister's birthday, she was 52, I was coming from the bathroom when the thundering began, I did not see how many they were because I did not leave.
 I lost my son, my only son, and you can imagine the pain I have, to see my only son dead.
 I'm standing here, with my pain, because you can not say anything else, he was 32 years old."

 A majority of the attendees were women, including seniors.
 The older adults dancing were pointed at with weapons.
 "Yes, they killed several old ladies", indicated a surviving woman.
-"I do not know how many they were, what I did was to throw myself under the table, they pointed me out, but I entrusted myself to God and said: Forgive me, Sir, and let your will be done.
+"I do not know how many they were, what I did was to throw myself under the table, they pointed me out, but I entrusted myself to God and said: Forgive me, Lord, and let your will be done.
 It seemed eternal to me, I thought it was not going to end.
 We were like 50, we were all ladies."